PseudoDevs/IamGhost/bmd6.md

-Last updated: 2024-04-06 08:40:23
+Last updated: 2024-04-06 08:40:57
-Random Quote: Kids, I'm going to tell you an incredible story, the story of how I met your mother. - Ted Mosby
+Random Quote: Stella: "Ted, you're staring at my breasts."Ted: "In fairness... they were staring at me." - Ted Mosby